amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 **JS Fact:**

 > `indexOf()` method returns the first index at which a given element can be found in the array, or -1 if it is not present. (indexOf() is basically a searching function. -1 means not exist in the array)
+> ex; in beasts array, the index of the element array is 1

 ```javascript
 const beasts = ['ant', 'bison', 'camel', 'duck', 'bison'];